openharmony/docs/en/application-dev/quick-start/arkts-create-custom-components.md

   }
   ```

 - \@Entry: A custom component decorated with \@Entry is used as the default entry component of the page.
-At most one component can be decorated with \@Entry in a single source file.
+Only one component can be decorated with \@Entry in a single source file.
 The \@Entry decorator accepts an optional parameter of type [LocalStorage](arkts-localstorage.md).

   > **NOTE**
   >